michieltjampens/dcafs/docs/Basics.md

 * Format will be `i0:1i1` so just add a 1 in front of the second item.
 Because the filter only allows rolls below 10 to go through, this results in those rolls becoming much better.

-Based on that the cmd becomes: `pf:dice,adde,resplit,:|append|i0:1i1` and apply with `pf:reload,dice`.
+Based on that the cmd becomes: `pf:dice,adde,resplit,:|append|i0:1i1`.
 ```xml
 <path delimiter=":" id="dice" src="raw:dice">
     <filter type="maxlength">5</filter>